eesmer/DebianDC/Documentation/decisions/0004-disable-suspend-hibernate.md

 In a minimal desktop environment such as Openbox, power actions shown in UI menus may appear but remain unavailable without the correct authorization layer.

 At the same time, even if supported, Suspend and Hibernate are not meaningful (or desired) for a Domain Controller role:
+- They interrupt critical services unexpectedly
+- They may cause replication delays and operational inconsistencies